 - For optimum DSNU correction results, we recommend that you generate DSNU data after the temperature of the camera housing has been stabilized. - Before generating DSNU data, set the FFC feature to Off. - Before executing the DSNU correction, you must set the camera as follows: OffsetX, OffsetY: 0 Width, Height: Maximum values - 1.
-Ensure that the camera will be acquiring images in complete darkness by covering the camera lens, closing the iris in the lens, or darkening the room. - 2.
-Begin acquiring images by setting the camera for the Free-Run mode. - 3.
-Execute the DSNU Data Generate command to generate DSNU data for the current camera settings. - 4.
-The generated DSNU correction values will be activated and saved in the camera's volatile memory. - 5.
+To obtain the optimum DSNU correction values, use the same as the illumination in the actual environment. - 2.
+Ensure that the camera will be acquiring images in complete darkness by covering the camera lens, closing the iris in the lens, or darkening the room. - 3.
+Begin acquiring images by setting the camera for the Free-Run mode. - 4.
+Execute the DSNU Data Generate command to generate DSNU data for the current camera settings. - 5.
+The generated DSNU correction values will be activated and saved in the camera's volatile memory. - 6.
 To save the generated DSNU correction values in the camera's Flash (non-volatile) memory, use the DSNU Data Selector parameter to specify a location to save the DSNU correction values, and then execute the DSNU Data Save command.
-The previous DSNU values saved in the memory will be overwritten.

-To disregard the generated DSNU correction values and load the existing values in the Flash memory, use the DSNU Data Selector parameter to select a desired DSNU correction values, and then execute the DSNU Data Load command.
+The previous DSNU values saved in the memory will be overwritten. - To disregard the generated DSNU correction values and load the existing values in the Flash memory, use the DSNU Data Selector parameter to select a desired DSNU correction values, and then execute the DSNU Data Load command.